-After you receive a diagnosis of cancer, exercising might seem like the least of your worries.
-But there are many good reasons to think about keeping some sort of physical activity routine while being treated for cancer.
+After you receive a diagnosis of cancer, starting or maintaining an exercise routine might seem like the least of your worries.